taih304/Linux-Shell/Platforms interaction/Docker/Build docker image.md

-## Build an Ubunu image from Ubuntu OS
+# Build an Ubuntu image from Ubuntu OS

 Create ``build_docker``, a folder to include file ``Dockerfile``, the script file to build docker: